 - Sex offender registry;

 - Other background information obtained from any law enforcement agency, administrator, government agency, court, information service bureau, including, but not limited to, criminal history.

 - Purpose: To provide the support of academic activities and records of current and former students on behalf of GIA.

 Student Financial Services

-Purpose: To provide financial aid and administration of your account.
+- Purpose: To provide financial aid or scholarships and administration of those applications and your account.

-United States Department of Education for monitoring awarding and determining the eligibility of federal financial aid programmes
+- Relevant government authority for monitoring, awarding and determining the eligibility of government financial aid programmes.

-Purpose: To provide students and alumni with online access to employers, job postings, events and resources; to maintain efficient appointment and event registration; and to comply with federal or state reporting requirements.
+- Purpose: To provide students and alumni with online access to employers, job postings, events, resources and to maintain efficient appointment and event registration, and to comply with federal, state or local reporting requirements.

 GIA Alumni Association

-Alumni relations for the administration of scholarships and fostering alumni and donor relationships.
+- Administration of scholarships and awards through alumni and donor relationships

 Video and Audio Monitoring